orbisgis/lczexplore/docs/articles/joss/paper.md

 to more than 90%.
 The curve then tends to flatten, and the number of kept geometries decreases a lot (from 602 to 122).
 One also needs to notice that on this example, most geometries didn't have a confidence value (7476 with a general agreement of 59.21%)

+### Import and explore categorical variable (other than LCZ classifications)

+This package focuses on LCZ maps comparison, but more often than not, people working on LCZ maps also describe their area of interest with other categorical indicators.
+The workflow of comparison of LCZ maps can be used for any pair of maps of categorical variables, under certain limitations:
+- there must not be more than 36 levels for the categorical variable to explore
+- the associated geometries must be (multi) polygons or easily converted to them (typically, the package would not be suitable to compare road characterization),
+- the geometries must be topographically valid (this is also true for LCZ).

+The `importQualVar` function allows the import of such variables on (multi-) polygons maps.
+It outputs an sf object that can be fed to the other main functions of the package (`showLCZ`, `compareLCZ`, `groupLCZ`...).

 # Coding implementation